By: Author John Cunningham. Published: 2019/02/02 at 7:17 am

-To quickly test if we have: (1) Fueling, (2) Spark, or (3) Compression fault, we will bypass the fuel system, and we do this by pouring some fresh gas directly into the carburetor.
-This is the fastest way to diagnose which of the three systems have failed; it’s an elimination round.
+To quickly test if we have (1) Fueling, (2) Spark, or (3) Compression fault, we will bypass the fuel system, and we do this by pouring some fresh gas directly into the carburetor.
+This is the fastest way to diagnose which of the three systems has failed; it’s an elimination round.

 For this test to be successful, you’ll need clean, fresh gas.
-If you are unsure of the quality, stop now and get fresh, and always in a clean empty can.
+If you are unsure of the quality, stop now, get fresh, and always in a clean, empty can.
 Fuel older than one month is likely stale.